Charles County Celebrates Juneteenth - The Southern Maryland Chronicle

 “[This] means that Charles County is moving forward from the past,” Ongisa Ichile-Mckenzie, the executive director for Southern Marylanders for Racial Equality, said.

 McKenzie was just one of several women representing Southern Maryland organizations working to create change and equality within the community.
-She was also joined by Dyotha R. Sweat, the president of the NAACP Charles County Branch, Angelica Jackson, the executive director of the Phoenix International School of the Arts, and Abena Affum McAllister, the executive director of Women of Action Maryland (WOAM).
+She was also joined by Dyotha R. Sweat, the president of the NAACP Charles County Branch, Angelica Jackson, the executive director of Phoenix International, Inc., which operates Phoenix International School of the Arts, Latasha Briscoe, the owner of event planning company LB Innovations, and Abena Affum McAllister, the executive director of Women of Action Maryland (WOAM).

 “[This celebration] is in the spirit of bringing everyone together and making sure we have one voice,” McAllister said.